sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --budget.config      The JSON budget config as a string.
   --budget.output      The output format of the budget.  [choices: "junit", "tap"]

+Screenshot
+  --screenshot.type                  Set the file type of the screenshot  [choices: "png", "jpg"] [default: "png"] --screenshot.png.compressionLevel  zlib compression level  [default: 6] --screenshot.jpg.quality           Quality of the JPEG screenshot.
+1-100  [default: 80] --screenshot.maxSize               The max size of the screenshot (width and height).  [default: 2000]

 InfluxDB
   --influxdb.protocol            The protocol used to store connect to the InfluxDB host.  [default: "http"] --influxdb.host                The InfluxDB host used to store captured metrics.